Pain Aux Raisins

 Frequently Asked Questions

 Because pain aux raisins contain custard, it’s best to store them in the fridge in an airtight container, where they’ll keep for up to 3 days.
 Although pain aux raisins are best eaten fresh!
+I’d recommend serving pain aux raisin warm or at room temperature (not straight from the fridge!).

 The best way to reheat a pain aux raisin is to place the pastry onto a baking tray then bake in a 180°c/356°f oven for 5-6 minutes, until warmed through.
+Be careful not to bake for too long though, as you risk burning the pastry.

 Pain aux raisins are filled with a creamy vanilla pastry cream (like a custard) & plenty of raisins.
 We soak the raisins in hot water before using, to make them extra plump & juicy.